Convopage

 it doesn't fit in this canoe, certainly.

 I'm in SF next week.
-Can we do an a16z podcast with @smc90 about it?
+Can we do an a16z podcast with

 Not sure if you’re talking to me, but you know I’ll do anything for you, Mr H.